tonibom/SatkaPois/README.md

 # SatkaPois
-A python application I programmed as part of a course project.
+A python application I programmed as part of a course project in late 2018.